1910s in Western fashion: Children's wear

 Fashion for children in the 1910s evolved in two different directions, day-to-day and formal dress.
-Boys were dressed in suits with trousers that extended to the knee and girls' apparel began to become less "adult" as skirt lengths were shortened and features became more child-focused (Villa 28).
-The war affected the trends in general, as well (Villa 36).
-Military influences in apparel for little boys was typical and the lengths of skirts for girls were cut shorter yet because of material rationing (Villa 37).
-The boys even wore shorts in the winter.
+Boys were dressed in suits with trousers that extended to the knee and girls' apparel began to become less "adult" as skirt lengths were shortened and features became more child-focused.
+The war affected the trends in general, as well.
+Military influences in apparel for little boys was typical and the lengths of skirts for girls were cut shorter yet because of material rationing.
+Boys wore short trousers even in winter.